-Rule 38 - Information
+Rule 39 - Information

-Each Detainee shall on reception or as soon as practicable thereafter be provided with a copy of the Rules and the relevant regulations, as well as written information regarding:

-- (i) the rights and treatment of Detainees; - (ii) the disciplinary regulations of the Detention Facility; - (iii) the procedures for seeking information and making complaints; and - (iv) all other matters necessary to enable him to understand both his rights and obligations and to adapt himself to the routine of the Detention Facility.
+- (A) Each Detainee shall on reception or as soon as practicable thereafter be provided with a copy of the Rules and the relevant regulations, as well as written information regarding: - (i) the obligations, rights and treatment of Detainees; - (ii) the disciplinary regulations of the Detention Facility; - (iii) the procedures for seeking information and making complaints; and - (iv) all other matters necessary to enable him to understand both his rights and obligations and to adapt himself to the routine of the Detention Facility. - (B) A copy of the Rules, including any amendments thereto and any regulations made hereunder, shall be made available to all Detainees and staff of the Detention Facility. - (C) Summaries of this information shall be prominently displayed in common areas of the Detention Facility.

-Rule 39 - Language
+Rule 40 - Language and Literacy

-If a Detainee does not speak or understand neither the working language of the Special Court nor that spoken by the staff of the Detention Facility, he shall be provided with the services of an interpreter as soon as practicable.
+- (A) If a Detainee does not speak or understand neither the working language of the Special Court nor that spoken by the staff of the Detention Facility, he shall be provided with the services of an interpreter as soon as practicable. - (B) If a Detainee is illiterate, the information mentioned under Rule 39 above shall be conveyed to him orally.